Home Safe Home with Elder Home Share!

 I’ll get by with a little help from my home share companion

 With 49.5 % of Covid deaths happening in a nursing home setting Covid-19 presented a situation never encountered before in our health services.
 Along with a large number of nursing home staff becoming unavailable due to having to self-isolate, a huge strain has been placed upon our nursing homes.
 These challenging issues will not be solved overnight, and it may be a good few months before nursing homes are functioning normally again.
-Elder Home Share, a service which connects families with an elderly loved one living alone with people seeking accommodation who provide companionship and support in exchange for a place to live, is proving to be an alternative and effective solution for protecting our elderly at this time.
+Elder Home Share, a service which connects families with an elderly loved one living alone with people seeking accommodation who provide companionship and support in exchange for a place to live, is proving to be an alternative, effective and safe solution for protecting our elderly at this time.

 Saoirse Sheridan, the Founder of Elder Home Share and a Social Entrepreneurs Ireland awardee, is cocooning in Monkstown with her very bright 90-year-old house mate.
 ‘I get to see first-hand as a home share companion to Eileen (90) how this solution is giving her a valuable level of support at this time and how it may be a good solution going forward, it’s definitely not an alternative to what a nursing home has to offer but it can extend time at home which currently may be a real priority’.